Cabling Infrastructure for your business

-Another consideration when installing a new cabling infrastructre is when running cables behind walls or under floor.
-Once installed you don’t want to have to replace them for at least a few years.
+Another consideration when installing a new cabling infrastructure is when running cables behind walls or under-floor.
+Once installed you don't want to have to replace them for at least a few years.
 It will be more disruptive and cost more to remove existing cabling at a later date to install category 6 cabling.
 Choosing the best solution for your needs now will save time and money over time.

 Using trusted cabling technicians

 When you are planning to update your cabling infrastructure choose a trusted BICSI trained technician to carry out the works.
-Here at Helpdesk Heroes the engineers will assess the location to see if your network needs to be performing at a greater speed than your current cabling will provide.
-The cables we use are always full copper as they provide the best conductions and transmissions and that the brand makes less of a difference than the actual engineer that installs it.
+Here at Helpdesk Heroes, the engineers will assess the location to see if your network needs to be performing at a greater speed than your current cabling will provide.
+The cables we use are always full copper as they provide the best conductions and transmissions.
+The brand makes less of a difference than the actual engineer that installs it.

-At Helpdesk Heroes London we provide professional cabling infrastructure services for your business.
-Call us on +44 208 0642 150 if you think you need to upgrade or are moving into new premises.
+At Helpdesk Heroes London, we provide professional cabling infrastructure services for your business.
+Call us on 20 3831 2780 if you think you need to upgrade or are moving into new premises.
 We will give you advice on the best solutions for you and install your cabling.

 Tell us about your technical needs and we will recommend the ideal solution for you.